 Do you ever feel like senior colleagues are asking more of you than you expected?
 Communication is often key when it comes to stress in the workplace, and a lack of understanding about your own responsibilities could significantly contribute to feelings of irritability or pressure.

-Those of us who are prone to perfectionism may experience elevated levels of work-related stress if we feel we haven’t achieved as much as we would like to throughout the working week.
+Those of us prone to perfectionism may experience elevated levels of work-related stress if we feel we haven’t achieved as much as we would like to throughout the working week.

 While we all want to reach our goals and complete tasks to the best of our ability, a constant pursuit of the best possible result or outcome can often be unrealistic.
 A fast-paced work environment can limit the time available to achieve everything we set out to pursue, and often larger projects can require more detailed attention with less instantaneous results.
 If we attempt to juggle multiple projects at once to achieve many results, the quality of our work is more likely to suffer.